getmaxun/maxun/README.md

 # get back to the root directory
 cd ..

-# make sure playwright is properly initialized
+# install chromium and its dependencies
 npx playwright install chromium npx playwright install-deps chromium